westny/mtp-go/README.md

 ## Preprocessing

 Assuming that you have been granted access to any of the above-mentioned data sets, proceed by moving the unzipped content (folder) into a folder named `data_sets` (you have to create this yourself) on the same level as this project.
-The contents may of course be placed in any accessible location of choice but does then require modifications of the preprocessing scripts (see the head of the .py files).
+The contents may of course be placed in any accessible location of choice but do then require modifications of the preprocessing scripts (see the head of the .py files).

-Methods of preprocessing are contained within python scripts.
+Methods of preprocessing are contained within Python scripts.
 Executing them may be done from a terminal or IDE of choice **(from within this project folder)**, for example:
 ```bash
 python rounD_preprocess.py
 ```